ncoghlan/misc/notes/python3/questions_and_answers.rst

   serve as a general purpose text container.
 A very early experimental prototype of such a type is `available
   <https://github.com/jeamland/asciicompat>`__.
-* :pep:`460` proposed adding explicit support for *binary* interpolation, as a distinct feature from the string interpolation supported by the 8-bit ``str`` type in Python 2, but one that is be source and semantically compatible for the use cases we actually want to support in Python 3 (the ones that don't involve making the ``bytes`` type a hybrid type again).
+* :pep:`460` and :pep:`461` are two different approaches to restoring support for *binary* interpolation that is to be source and semantically compatible for the use cases we actually want to support in Python 3 (the ones that don't involve making the ``bytes`` type a hybrid type again, but, in the case of :pep:`461`, are clearly only valid for ASCII compatible binary formats).

 What's up with WSGI in Python 3?